pasientskyhosting/crowdsec/tests/README.md

 # How does it work?

-In BATS, you write tests in the form of Bash functions that have names.
+In BATS, you write tests in the form of Bash functions that have unique descriptions (the name of the test).
 You can do most things that you can normally do in a shell function.
 If there is any error condition, the test fails.
 A set of functions is provided to implement assertions, and a mechanism of `setup`/`teardown` is provided a the level of individual tests (functions) or group of tests (files).

 The stdout/stderr of the commands within the test function are captured by bats-core and will only be shown if the test fails.
 If you want to always print